 The TOE allows the following authentication methods at the different lock screens in CC mode.
-The available biometrics are dependent on the device, MDM configuration and enrolled templates.
+The available biometrics are dependent on the lock screen being used, MDM configuration and enrolled templates.
+Table 30 shows which authentication methods are available at each lock screen.